“Chill with all that fuss about good looks,” a friend once quipped as we talked one weekend at one of Kampala’s quiet rendezvous places.

-A couple of young nice looking females were parleying in our midst.
+A couple of young nice-looking females were parleying in our midst.

-“Iam for brains over beauty.
-In propositioning to a lady, I go slow to gauge if she is intellectually worthwhile to speak to or not,” he closed out.
+“I am for brains over beauty.
+In propositioning to a lady, I place a premium on her intellect,” he closed out.

-In my reverie at home, after, I thought about what he had said.
+In my reverie at home, I thought about what he had said.
+I thought to myself, that writing about would not be a bad idea after all.

-At length, I figured writing something on it, would not be a bad idea after all.
-I did some online searches and came across information that seemed to connect with what he was saying.
+Later, I did some online searches and came across information that seemed to connect with what he was saying.

-There is a world out there where brains hold sway over beauty; a world where real people, yes real people looking for people to date, look beyond skin deep beauty as their foremost dating attribute.
+There is indeed a world out there where brains hold sway over beauty; a world where real people, yes real people looking for people to date, look beyond skin deep beauty as their foremost dating attribute.

-For the sapiosexual, intellect is like a drug; something close to that mulondo [a local aphrodisiac] or coffee beans, that Baganda men chew on, supposedly to gain virility.
+“This is an economy that requires people who set their wits to work.
+For the sapiosexual, intellect is like a drug; something close to that mulondo [a local Ugandan aphrodisiac] or coffee beans, that Baganda men chew on to gain virility,” he said.

-While it may sound subjective, the fact is that, Kacungira was in a class of her own when it came to smarts.
+While it may sound subjective, the fact is that Kacungira was in a class of her own when it came to smarts.

-That day, she was on her A game, setting her wits to work impressively against an obstinate Fat boy who needless to say was playing devil’s advocate, desperately finding fault with the institution of marriage.
+That day, she was on her A-game, setting her wits to work impressively against an obstinate Fat boy who needless to say was playing devil’s advocate, desperately finding fault with the institution of marriage.

 Fat Boy who worked with Kacungira and who many view as a maverick notes that a woman’s intellect has no direct bearing on whether or not he will find her sexually attractive.

 “I don’t think women are attracted to intelligent men for their intelligence per se.
 They are drawn to intelligent men because it is assumed that there is potentially money (whether at present or in the future) or status associated with that intellect (sometimes both).
-If you’re a nerd quietly collecting your degrees and keeping to yourself no woman will be interested in you,” he opines.
+If you’re a nerd quietly collecting your degrees and keeping to yourself no woman will be interested in you,” he told Masaabachronicle.

 Fat Boy adds that most women who are interested in men try to hide their intelligence as much as possible because they know that in the subconscious minds of most men, intelligence in women is associated with belligerence and independence.

 “Whenever I meet women that say they are attracted to me because of my ‘intellect’, I notice they never attempt to engage me in any intellectual discussion over my specific views or ideas.
-In order to enjoy that intellect – rather, they’re usually more interested to know how I feel about being listened to by many people, what it feels like to be ‘so controversial’ (i.e. to be attracting a lot of attention because of the things I say), or something along those lines.”
+To enjoy that intellect – rather, they’re usually more interested to know how I feel about being listened to by many people, what it feels like to be ‘so controversial’ (i.e. to be attracting a lot of attention because of the things I say), or something along those lines,” Fat Boy said.